 He blogs frequently about the topic of how to manufacture products in China on his website www.theeastasiaco.com

 I love the idea of purchasing products that are made here in North America, and if your products and business model allow you to do it, there are some big advantages from both a branding and logistics perspective.
 But the reality is, most of us will not purchase products unless they also meet our price expectations – and price expectations today are largely determined by global markets.

 I’m not going to get into the political and moral implications of outsourcing your products to a country like China.
 But I will say that, depending on your product category, and your competitive set, it may be your only choice to have your products manufactured in a cost competitive manner.
 I asked Sam about this and he describes how many product categories can no longer be manufactured cost effectively in North America because most of the infrastructure and expertise has moved overseas, where labour is much cheaper.

-With SoYoung, the business I co-manage with my wife, our products are manufactured in China.
+With our e-commerce business, the business I co-manage with my wife, our products are manufactured in China.
 This is the reality of the bag category that we are competing in.
 The global bag manufacturing business is largely centered in China, and all of our competitors’ products are manufactured there as well.

 But our experience with China has been anything but easy – which Sam says is pretty normal.
 In fact, Sam says that companies should count on there being problems and build them into expectations and timelines

 Case in point, our e-commerce business’s first first experience with manufacturing in China was a complete disaster.
 We’d already done a test run of products here in North America that were very good, but expensive.
 So when we found a factory in China that produced some good samples at a fraction of the cost, we hired the factory site unseen to do a production run.
 However when the products finally arrived 4 months later after a number of delays, they had a serious flaw that made them unsellable.